search icon

 Role of UX Designer

-UX designers should be able to understand the needs of their users and what kind of experience they want to give them.
+UX designers should be able to understand their users’ needs and the kind of experience they want to provide.

 They should also be able to relate this information to the company so it can be used for future projects.

-Usually, this is done by a UX Researcher, but at some companies, a UX designer is tasked with UX research too.
+Usually, UX research is done by a dedicated UX Researcher, but at some companies, a UX designer may also be tasked with UX research.

 This research provides valuable insight into how people use a product and what they think of it—and helps guide decisions about what features need to be added or improved upon in future versions.

-Once a UX designer has completed their research and built a prototype based on this data, they should then analyze all of the information they collected before making any final decisions about what direction they want to take with development or other aspects of project management such as cost analysis or scheduling needs.
+Once a UX designer has completed their research and built a prototype based on this data, they should analyze all the information they collected before making final decisions about what direction they want to take with development.

 4. Design

-A UX designer’s job is to make the user’s experience as seamless and intuitive as possible.
+A UX designer’s job is to make the user’s experience seamless and intuitive.

 You must understand the users, their goals, and how they interact with the product or site.